pchev/libpasastro/README.md

 - libpasgetdss.so : Interface with GetDSS to work with DSS images.
 - libpasplan404.so: Interface with Plan404 to compute planets position.
 - libpaswcs.so : Interface with libwcs to work with FITS WCS.
-- libpasraw.so : Interface with libraw to decode camera raw files.

 This libraries are used with the following projects:
 - skychart